stepansnigirev/py-ws7/README.md

-# py-ws7
+# Minimal High Finesse Angstrom WS7 wavemeter python module and webserver

 A set of python scripts to make work with High Finesse Angstrom WS 7 wavelength meter more convinient.
-Multichannel extension is also supported.
+Multichannel switching also works.

 Unfortunately it works only on windows and requires a running original application.
-To make it available in your network via http requests run `webserver.py`.
+To make it available in your network via web browser run `server.py`.

-Tested to work in python3.5.
+Tested to work in Python 3.5 and Python 2.7.

-# This project is in development!

-Documentation is not complete yet.
-Better look at the code itself.

 # Quick start